dataserver/python-flask/README.md

     wsgi.py (for production)

 ## Logs
-  Check runner.py and wsgi.py files to set logs

 > https://flask.palletsprojects.com/en/2.3.x/logging/
 > When you want to configure logging for your project, you should do it as soon as possible when the program starts.
 > If you do not configure logging yourself, Flask will add a StreamHandler to app.logger automatically

+  Then the logger are defined inside runner.py and wsgi.py.

 ## Look up order for templates